wechicken456/Codenames-AI/README.md

 # Codenames AI Competition

 This is the main repository for the (new and revised) Codenames AI Competition Framework, focussed on the development of LLM powered agents to play the word association game "Codenames" by Vlaada Chvatil.
-The purpose of this competition is to test AI in a framework that:
+The purpose of this competition is to develop an AI benchmark that:

-* Requires the understanding of language
+* Requires an understanding of natural language.
-* Requires communication, in a semantically meaningful way, with players of unknown provenance --  the player on the other side of the table may be a human or it may be another, unaffiliated, bot
+* Requires communication, in a semantically meaningful way, with players of unknown provenance - the player on the other side of the table may be a human or it may be another agent.
-* Requires understanding words with multiple meanings
+* Requires an understanding of the multiple meanings and associations that words may have.

-This competition and the code in this repository are based on the original Codenames AI competition (https://github.com/CodenamesAICompetition/Game), but with the following major modifications:
+This competition and the code framework provided in this repository are based on the original Codenames AI competition (https://github.com/CodenamesAICompetition/Game), but with the following major modifications:

-* The game rules have been altered to more closely represent those of the original game, with the largest modification being that the two teams now compete against each other, with each team consisting of a Codemaster and Guesser agent.
+* The game rules have been altered to more closely represent those of the original game, with the largest modification being that it is now possible for two teams to compete against each other, with each team consisting of a Codemaster and Guesser agent.
 * A renewed emphasis on utilising the capabilities of LLMs (such as GPT-4, Gemini, Claude or Llama) to identify suitable clues and guesses.
-More traditional Codenames game-playing techniques (such as utilising word vector embeddings) are also applicable, either alongside LLM models or as a stand-alone techniques.
+More traditional Codenames game-playing techniques (such as utilising word vector embeddings) are also applicable, either alongside LLM models or as a stand-alone technique.
 However, the emphasis with this new competition will be on agents that are able to handle new and previously unseen wordsets, and agents who are able to play effectively alongside wide range of potential teammates.

 **Further installation requirements are found below.**